 - In response, the NCAA and ACC moved seven championships scheduled to be held in North Carolina, including the ACC Championship football game, to other venues, and the NBA moved its upcoming All-Star Game from Charlotte to New Orleans.

 - Other economic fallout includes the cancellation of a proposed PayPal expansion in Charlotte; the cancellation of concerts from artists including Bruce Springsteen, Demi Lovato, Pearl Jam, and Maroon 5; and travel bans and advisories from other state and national governments.

 - In December 2016, the Charlotte City Council voted to overturn the original ordinance on the condition that HB2 be repealed before the new year.
 In a subsequent special session, the NCGA failed to repeal HB2.
-Governor Roy Cooper has stated that he is still pushing for a repeal of the law, and State House Speaker Tim Moore has indicated that the General Assembly will likely "take another look" at it.
+Governor Roy Cooper stated that he was still pushing for a repeal of the law, and State House Speaker Tim Moore indicated that the General Assembly would likely "take another look" at it.

 - North Carolina does have laws that discriminate against LGBTQ+ people in ensuring their health and safety, such as sodomy laws and laws that criminalize HIV/AIDS.